JvanKatwijk/qt-dab/README.md

 Not  (Not yet or partly) implemented:

   * DMB (Audio and Video)
-  * TPEG when configured, TPEG messages are being send to a TCP port, sources for a simple client are part of the source distribution.
+  * TPEG: when configured, TPEG messages are being sent to a TCP port; sources for a simple client are part of the source distribution.
   * EPG: when configured, the EPG decoding will generate so called EHB files.
   * Journaline (an untested Journaline implementation is part of the sources)